-Many biopharma or innovator companies produce the best-in-class discovery targets in lead identification to IND timeline for up to 12 months (This sentence has a weird structure, needs to be rewritten).
+Many biopharma or innovator companies produce best-in-class discovery targets in lead identification to IND timeline up to 12 months.
 Large pharmaceutical and CDMOs produce various sizes of production batches with a small to large number of doses for distribution.
-Large number of doses can be produced using a 2000L bioreactor for clinical manufacturing.
-The need for large production batches have a high demand due to its usage in clinical trials and the production of the batches for patients who are in need of help with their treatments.
+Large number of doses can be produced using 2000L bioreactor for clinical manufacturing and the need for large production batches have high demand due to its usage in clinical trials and the production of the batches for patients who are in need of help with their treatments.